urfdvw/circuitpython-online-ide-2/README.md

 # CircuitPython Online IDE 2

-***To use the IDE, please visit https://urfdvw.github.io/CircuitPython-online-IDE2.
+***To use the IDE, please visit https://urfdvw.github.io/circuitpython-online-ide-2.
 No installation is needed.***

-CircuitPython Online IDE is a browser-based IDE compatible with Chrome or Chromium-based browsers on any computer, including **Chromebooks**.
+The CircuitPython Online IDE is a browser-based IDE compatible with Chrome or Chromium-based browsers on any computer, including **Chromebooks**.
 It is primarily designed for educational environments and DIY enthusiasts.
 However, anyone working with CircuitPython will find this IDE beneficial.